Activity note: Check-in after 3:00 p.m.

 Dinner: Enjoy a traditional Acadian meal which may include rapure, meat pie, hominy corn and fricot – topped off by the arrival of your very own poutine à trou.

 Evening: At leisure.
 Prepare for check out and transfer in the morning.

 Activity note: Walking up to 1.5 miles over 3 hours; on pavement, sand.
+Some steep stairs (25 stairs) to get to the beach.
 Coach travel approximately 45 miles, about 1 hour.

 Breakfast: Buffet at the hotel.

 Morning: A presentation with a local expert will focus on PEI's agriculture and long history of farming.
 Then board the coach and travel to Eastern PEI and MacPhail Homestead for an exploration with an interpreter.
 Learn about the artifacts on display in the 1850’s gable house, and the many unique pieces of PEI's heritage found on the property.
 Stroll through the grounds and enjoy the vegetable garden, woods and nursery.

 Afternoon: This afternoon we continue to explore rural PEI by coach as we travel south to the shores of the Boughton River near Cardigan, Prince Edward Island.
 Our beachcomber will take you on an expert-led walk looking to harvest the bounty of the sea, teeming with shellfish.
 Learn how to spot the tell-tale holes where the clams are hiding; and how the world-famous Island Blue Mussels are produced by placing tiny spat in mesh bags that are then suspended in the rivers and bays around the Island.
 We will help empty the sock and clean the mussels before they are cooked to enjoy, along with any periwinkles, crabs or mussels that we found, to provide you with an opportunity to sample a wide range of Island shellfish.